 Finishing The DIY magazine rack

-7. Thread the denim sling through the top copper piping lengths and then glue to the elbow joints of each U. Your stylish magazine rack is now complete and ready to go.
+7. Thread the denim sling through the top copper piping lengths and then glue it to the elbow joints of each U. Your stylish magazine rack is now complete and ready to go.

 I have used this as a magazine rack, but some of my readers have found other uses.
-One of them uses it to store logs by the fire, and another says their cat sleeps in the sling.
+One uses it to store logs by the fire, and another says their cat sleeps in the sling.